-Those who have worked temporarily and decide to stay and live in New Zealand will need to apply for permanent residence.
+Those who have worked temporarily and decided to stay and live in New Zealand will need to apply for permanent residence.

 New Zealand permanent residents are not citizens, but may remain in the country indefinitely.
-They are eligible for all of the rights and privileges of citizens, including access to healthcare, education and voting.
-They can leave and re-enter New Zealand as often as they like.
+They are eligible for all of the rights and privileges of citizens, including access to healthcare, education and voting, as well as being able to leave and re-enter New Zealand as often as they like.

 Requirements for permanent resident visas

 In order to be eligible to apply for a permanent resident visa for New Zealand, applicants must have had a resident visa for at least two years continuously as well as meet at least one of the following criteria: